rgrove/sanitize/README.md

 The default value is `false`.

-#### :transformers
+#### :transformers (Array or callable)

-Custom transformer or array of custom transformers.
+Custom HTML transformer or array of custom transformers.
 See the Transformers section below for details.

 #### :whitespace_elements (Hash)